Godzilla5111/Simon-Game/README.md

 # The Simon-Game
-Its the Simon-Game recreated!Its built using HTML,CSS, Javascript and  jQuery!
+Its the Simon-Game recreated!<br />Its built using HTML,CSS, Javascript and  jQuery!